halon-extras/proxytlv/README.md

 # PROXY Protocol v2 TLV Parser

-This plugin parses a PROXY protoocol v2 TLV (type-length-value) list into a readable representation.
+This plugin parses a PROXY protoocol v2 Type-Length-Value (TLV) vector into a readable representation.
 This class is intended to be used to parse the connect hooks ``$arguments["proxytlv"]`` property.

 ## Installation